ericrogler/Green-Book/Z011_Learning_Methodologies.md

 ### **The Test Wasn't Like The (Homework/Review Sheet/Examples/Etc.)!"**

 Sometimes this is a valid complaint, but I find those are the exceptions.
 It can happen as a result of misalignment and bad teachers testing on material located somewhere on Mars when you need to be back on Earth.
-It's possible for it to be a legitimate issue, but not *probable*.
+It's possible to be a legitimate issue, but not *probable*.

 Most of the time though, and for... pretty much every subject, you will rarely, if ever, apply learning from situation X in practice to situation X in testing to show understand.
 It's like the various types of practice I discussed earlier.
 Yes, the class taught you how to serve the ball in tennis and why serving is done that way, but now you got to show it in a live game where many other things can also happen.